Gábor Gyepes

-Gábor Gyepes ([ˈɡaːbor ˈɟɛpɛʃ]; born 26 June 1981) is a Hungarian professional footballer who is currently he plays at Viadukt SE-Biatorbágy.
+Gábor Gyepes ([ˈɡaːbor ˈɟɛpɛʃ]; born 26 June 1981) is a Hungarian former professional footballer.

 Gyepes began his career with Ferencváros, where he won two Hungarian national championships.
 He went on to make over 100 appearances in the English Football League with Wolverhampton Wanderers, Northampton Town, Cardiff City, and Portsmouth.

 He was capped 26 times for the Hungary national football team between 2002 and 2009, scoring once in his first full appearance for the team, a friendly match with Switzerland.

 Club career

 Ferencváros

 Gyepes was born in Budapest.
 He began his career at Ferencváros in his home country.
 As a youngster in the club's youth system he played in all outfield positions, including scoring 20 times in his last 16 games during his final year in the youth side.
 He made his first team debut in 1999 and went on to establish himself in the side over the following years, including playing in the Champions League qualifiers and then the UEFA Cup.